grantjo78/grantjo78.github.io/_posts/2022-04-29-hyperv-networking.md

 ### Step 6: Guest Machine IP Address

-The NAT network does not dynamically assign IP addresses to guest virtual machines.
+The NAT network does not dynamically assign IP addresses to guest virtual machine, this will require the IP address, subnet, default gateway and dns addresses to be manually assigned.

+*["Since WinNAT by itself does not allocate and assign IP addresses to an endpoint (e.g. VM), you will need to do this manually from within the VM itself - i.e. set IP address within range of NAT internal prefix, set default gateway IP address, set DNS server information."]*(https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/setup-nat-network#connect-a-virtual-machine)

 Configure the guest networking interface with the following:
 - Static IP address: This should be within the address range of the NAT network specified above (e.g. 192.168.0.10)- Subnet mask: This should match the subnet mask specified above (e.g. 255.255.255.0)
 - Default gateway: This should match the NAT Gateway IP address (e.g. 192.168.0.1)
 - DNS Sever: IP address of a DNS server that is able to perform name resolution (e.g. 8.8.8.8)